ihmcrobotics/ihmc-open-robotics-software/docker/multisense-ros/README.md

 Then, run the `startMultisense.sh` script.

-The container and build will be resused.
-To reset the container, run `# docker rm mapsense` and run the script again.
+The container and build will be reused.
+To reset the container, run `# docker rm multisense` and run the script again.

 Reference the Confluence page for more: https://confluence.ihmc.us/display/PER/MultiSense+SL